luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/16-physical-health.md

 ### Damage Value

 Weapons and other attacks inflict a number of damage points equal to their Damage Value (DV).
 Most DVs are presented as a variable amount, in the form of a die roll; for example: 3d10.
 In this case, you roll three ten-sided dice and add the results (counting 0 as 10).
 Sometimes the DV will be presented as a dice roll plus modifier; for example: 2d10 + 5.
 In this case you roll two ten-sided dice, add them together, and then add 5 to get the result.
-Superior results, ammunition types, firing modes, and other factors may increase an attackfs DV.
+Superior results, ammunition types, firing modes, and other factors may increase an attack’s DV.

 For simplicity, a static amount is also noted in parentheses after the variable amount.
 If you prefer to skip the dice rolling, you can just apply the static amount (usually close to the mean average) instead.
 For example, if the damage were noted 2d10 + 5 \[16\], you could simply apply 16 damage points instead of rolling dice.

 ## Durability

-Your physical health is measured by your morphfs Durability stat.
+Your physical health is measured by your morph’s Durability stat.
 For biomorphs, this represents the point at which accumulated injuries overwhelm and incapacitate you.
 Once your total damage points equal or exceed your Durability, you immediately collapse from exhaustion and physical abuse.
 You gain the [unconscious condition](../12/21-other-action-factors.md#conditions) and cannot be revived until your damage points are reduced below your Durability, either from medical care or natural healing.

 For synthmorphs, Durability represents structural integrity.
 You become physically disabled when accumulated damage points reach your Durability and your software mind-state crashes.